Release notes

 Search suggestions are displayed

-The visitor will see suggestions below the search bar based on the letters entered.
+The visitor sees suggestions below the search bar based on the letters typed.

 For more information, click here.